The ocarina's breath curve and tuning

 - Flatter breath curves have the opposite characteristic: their volume is more balanced over the range, and such instruments are typically easier to play at higher tempos.

 Which of these factors is desirable varies depending on what you are trying to do with the ocarina.
 A steep breath curve can be useful if you are playing outside or in a large room without amplification.

 But do note that ocarinas are naturally loud on their high end, and a steep pressure curve often pushes that to an extreme.
 Amplification, on the other hand, can provide extra volume with a shallow breath curve.

 Breath curves in multichamber ocarinas

+Just note that the breath curve of each chamber is independent.
 Because an ocarina's breath curve is approximately exponential, maintaining a completely regular pressure change over the entirety of a multichamber is impossible, as the high notes would be tuned to an insanely high pressure and would squeak.
-Instead, the second and higher chambers are usually tuned with a flatter increase.
-This is possible as smaller chambers are easier to drive, and the higher chambers produce less range than the first.

 The point that the breath curve of the first chamber ends and the second starts is called the chamber break.
 Usually multichambered ocarinas are tuned so that the higher chamber starts at a similar preassure, and increases more gradually.

 Sometimes there will be a pressure drop between chambers, which usually exists to allow the playing of harmonies between chambers.